johandry/terranova-examples/aws/ec2/README.md

 It's safe to delete the file `aws-ec2-ubuntu.tfstate` when the EC2 instances are terminated.

-## How it works?
+## How it works

 The program starts with the setup and parse of the flags, then it sets the global variable `code` with the Terraform code to execute.
 The Terraform code creates a key pair used to login into the created instances, then create the amount of requested instances and finally creates the file `/tmp/file.log` in every instance with the AMI Id used.

 After the parse of the flags (line `flag.Parse()`), a log instance is created.
 This instance is necessary if we are going to use the log middleware.

 The log middleware hijacks the standard log instance to intercept the Terraform output, parse it and send it back to the custom logger (`myLog`).
 This custom logger uses the default Terranova logger sending the output to StdErr or discard it if the flag `--quiet` was used.
 The custom logger also uses the log level Info (prints Info, Warns and Errors) or the log level Debug (prints debug entries + the same as Info) if the flag `--debug` is set.